Very good

 Recommendations

-You should be careful with over-the-counter product offers with an acid content of more than 10%.
-A higher acid content carries the risk of strong side effects.
-These dangers can be better assessed by professionals.
+You should be cautious with over-the-counter products with an acid content of more than 10%.
+Higher acidity carries the risk of severe side effects.
+These risks can be better assessed by experts.

 Product recommendations

-The following products can be purchased online very well:
+The following products can be easily purchased online:

 Malic acid